 1. Direct application

-Tea Tree Oil can be used straight on the acne.
-Just a drop or two of Tea Tree Oil can permeate the skin to decontaminate pores, unclog the sebaceous glands and dry out blackheads, whiteheads, pimplesand other skin imperfections.
-To apply, simply take a few of drops of Tea Tree Oil over a tissue and carefully swab the oil onto any cysts you have on your body.
+Tea tree oil can be used straight on the acne.
+Just a drop or two of tea tree oil can permeate the skin to decontaminate pores, unclog the sebaceous glands and dry out blackheads, whiteheads, pimples and other skin disorders.
+To apply, simply take 2-3 drops of tea tree oil over a tissue and carefully swab the oil onto any cysts you have.

 Spot treatments are among the best and fastest ways to cure cystic acne.
 Here are two of the best spot treatment recipes for cystic acne:

-A) Mix equivalent parts Tea Tree Oil and Aloe Vera gel; swab it on the afflicted location (be diligent!).
-The Tea Tree Oil gives your skin an anti-bacterial punch, while the Aloe Vera makes sure that there is no scarring.
+A) Mix equivalent parts tea tree oil and aloe vera gel; swab it on the afflicted location (be diligent!).
+The oil gives your skin an anti-bacterial punch, while the aloe makes sure that there is no scarring.

-B) Mix 2 tsp of natural honey to 3 to 4 drops of Tea Tree Oil and apply this to the afflicted location.
+B) Mix 2 tsp of natural honey in 3-4 drops of tea tree oil and apply this to the afflicted location.
 Let it sit for an hour, then wash it off.
 Continue this treatment until the imperfection is gone.

-You can add Tea Tree Oil to either homemade facemasks / your favorite natural facemask product to dry out the cystic acne and eliminate bacteria.
-Here are some of the best recipes for homemade facemasks that use Tea Tree Oil as their main ingredient:
+You can add tea tree oil to either homemade facemasks / your favorite natural facemask product to dry out the cystic acne and eliminate bacteria.
+Here are some of the best recipes for homemade facemasks:

-D) Mix 1 tsp of jojoba oil with 3 drops of Tea Tree Oil.
+D) Mix 1 tsp of sweet almond oil with 3 drops of tea tree oil.
 Thereafter, stir in half of a sliced tomato.
 Mash all the ingredients together to form a puree.
 Apply this rejuvenating facemask straight to the clean skin and leave on for 10 minutes, prior to rinsing with lukewarm water and patting dry.

 In a little bowl, add 1 tablespoon of honey, 1/4 cup of sesame or coconut oil, 1/2 cup of sugar and 15 drops of tea tree oil.
 Carefully massage onto wet face, making circles, for 3-4 minutes.
 This is one of the recipes I can personally recommend as I used it previously to cure my persistent cystic acne.

-This scrub might be a little rough for individuals with highly sensitive skin – it is best for those with less sensitive skin.
-As both honey and Tea Tree Oil are natural elements, you can consider making enough quantity of this scrub to last you a week.
+This scrub might be a little rough for individuals with highly sensitive skin.
+As both honey and tea tree oil are natural elements, you can consider making enough quantity of this scrub to last you a week.
 Store it in a dark glass container away from sunlight for future use.

-5. Adding Tea Tree Oil to your favorite cleanser or moisturizer
+5. Add to your favorite cleanser or moisturizer

-Few drops of Tea Tree Oil added to your regular moisturizeror cleanser can do wonders when it comes to battling persistent cystic acne.
-Add 2-6 drops, based on the strength you can tolerate, to your moisturizer or facial cleanser and use it on your face regularly.
+Few drops of tea tree oil added to your regular moisturizer or cleanser can do wonders when it comes to battling persistent cystic acne.
+Add 3-4 drops to your moisturizer or facial cleanser and use it on your face regularly.
 Make sure that the blend doesn’t get into your eyes.

-- While Tea Tree Oil can help you get rid of the bacteria that causes cystic acne, it is not a tested medical treatment.
-However, using Tea Tree Oil as an alternative to extreme chemicals such as benzoyl peroxide will definitely lower your risk of skin inflammation.
+While tea tree oil can help you get rid of the bacteria that causes cystic acne, it is not a tested medical treatment.
+However, using it as an alternative to extreme chemicals such as benzoyl peroxide will definitely lower your risk of skin inflammation.

-Tea Tree Oil based acne remedies are efficient, natural and have less negative effects than their non-natural equivalents.
-Using Tea Tree Oil might not help everyone; however, it works for majority of people that try it.
-Due to its low threat of side effects, Tea Tree Oil is quite a pragmatic solution for those dealing with problems like cystic acne.
+Tea tree oil based acne remedies are efficient, natural and have less negative effects than their non-natural equivalents.
+It may not help everyone; however, works for majority of people that try it.
+Due to its low threat of side effects, tea tree oil is a pragmatic solution for those dealing with problems like cystic acne.